-- a) Appropriate waste management practices are to be adopted within the development at all times. - b) The waste storage room shall be kept in a clean, tidy and hygienic condition at all times. - c) The waste and recyclable storage area shall be fully enclosed, adequately ventilated and constructed with a concrete floor and concrete or cement rendered walls covering the floor.
+- a) Appropriate waste management practices are to be adopted within the development at all times. - b) The waste storage room shall be kept in a clean, tidy and hygienic condition at all times. - c) The bulky waste storage area is not to obstruct the transfer of general waste and recycling bins to the main collection area at any time. - d) The waste and recyclable storage area shall be fully enclosed, adequately ventilated and constructed with a concrete floor and concrete or cement rendered walls covering the floor.
 The floor shall be graded to an approved sewer connection incorporating a sump and galvanised grate cover or basket.
 A hot and cold hose cock shall be provided within the room.
-Details shall be provided with the Construction Certificate and endorsed on the construction drawings, and works completed prior to the issue of an Occupation Certificate. - d) A person shall be employed/nominated to manage the collection of waste material by Council, including, but not limited to bin placement at the road edge and retrieval of bins soon after collection of contents, cleansing of bins, storage of bins in the compound and the like. - e) The nature strip is to be kept in a clean and tidy condition upon garbage collection.
+Details shall be provided with the Construction Certificate and endorsed on the construction drawings, and works completed prior to the issue of an Occupation Certificate.

+- e) A person shall be employed/nominated to manage the collection of waste material by Council, including, but not limited to bin placement at the road edge and retrieval of bins soon after collection of contents, cleansing of bins, storage of bins in the compound and the like. - f) The nature strip is to be kept in a clean and tidy condition upon garbage collection.